hamzamu/equineistcom-sv/src/content/posts/25-oct-20-your-hose-is-not-pet.md

-If you’re ready to build a bond that lasts—a relationship built on truth, responsibility, and mutual respect—then you’re ready for *The Promise: Horses, Healing, and the Human Heart*.
+If you’re ready to build a bond that lasts, a relationship built on truth, responsibility, and mutual respect, then you’re ready for *The Promise: Horses, Healing, and the Human Heart*.